mitMathe/SCA-MCNN/README.md

 Authors: Yoo-Seung Won (Nanyang Technological University), Xiaolu Hou (Nanyang Technological University), Dirmanto Jap (Nanyang Technological University), Jakub Breier (Graz University of Technology), and Shivam Bhasin (Nanyang Technological University)

 # Datasets
-The source code is prepared for four datasets: AES_HD, AES_HD_MM, AES_RD, ASCAD
+The source code is prepared for four datasets: AES_HD, AES_HD_MM, AES_RD, ASCAD.
+The datasets are included to our repository folder.

+# Code
+This section provides explanations on how to run the MCNN SCA on the above datasets.